lxhuster/MellivoraOS/README.md

-# MellivoraOS
+## MellivoraOS
-lxhuster new os
+lxhuster 290230 new os kernel

+2015/12/20 22:13  finish kernel low level init for c program（used by arm asm）